Westfield Valley Fair

 Westfield Valley Fair, commonly known as Valley Fair, is a prominent shopping mall in San Jose, California.
 Valley Fair is the largest mall, by area, in Northern California and has higher sales revenue than all other malls in California, including the two in Southern California which have larger area than Valley Fair.
-Valley Fair is the thirteenth largest shopping mall in the United States.
-It is located on Stevens Creek Boulevard in West San Jose (a small portion of the mall is located within Santa Clara).
-The anchor stores are 2 Macy's stores, Bloomingdale's, and Nordstrom.
+Valley Fair is the fourteenth largest shopping mall in the United States.
+It is officially located on Stevens Creek Boulevard in the city of Santa Clara, California, although all of its eastern half and some of its western half is physically located in the city of San Jose.
+The mall features Macy's, Macy's Men's and Home Store, Nordstrom and Bloomingdale's.

-Valley Fair consists of 214 stores, including as the only Balenciaga in Northern California, and 58 dining options, such as Eataly and Din Tai Fung.
+Valley Fair consists of 214 stores, including the only Balenciaga in Northern California. and 58 dining options, such as Eataly and Din Tai Fung.

 History

 Westfield Valley Fair is unique in that it replaced two separate 1950s-era shopping centers.
 The original Valley Fair Shopping Center, opened in 1958, was confined to the eastern side of the property in San Jose.
 It was developed and anchored by Macy's and included roughly 40 other stores including Joseph Magnin in an outdoor plaza.
-At the western side was another outdoor shopping center, Stevens Creek Plaza in Santa Clara.
+At the western side was another outdoor shopping center, Stevens Creek Plaza in the city of Santa Clara.
 It was anchored by The Emporium and I. Magnin.
 For that reason, the current mall contributes sales tax revenues to both the cities of San Jose and Santa Clara, and is regulated by both city governments.

 In 1986, both centers were acquired and merged into one two-level enclosed mall by The Hahn Company, creating one of the most successful shopping centers in the country, called simply "Valley Fair".
 Nordstrom joined later in 1987, with I. Magnin closing its store in 1992.
 The former Emporium store became a second Macy's location in 1996, housing Macy's Men's & Home Store.
-The former I. Magnin housed a succession of tenants, its final one being Sports Authority, before being demolished and replaced by a Showplace ICON cinema which opened in 2019 and a Bowlero bowling alley which will open in 2022.
+The former I. Magnin housed a succession of tenants, its final one being Sports Authority, before being demolished and replaced by a Showplace ICON cinema which opened in 2019 and a Bowlero bowling alley which opened in 2023.

 In 1998, Westfield America, Inc., a predecessor of the Westfield Group and The Rouse Company acquired Valley Fair jointly from Hahn.
 Westfield bought out Rouse in 1999 and brought in an institutional investment partner to share its investment risk in this high-profile property.
 In 1998 the property was renamed Westfield Shoppingtown Valley Fair.
 Westfield discontinued the "Shoppingtown" moniker in 2005.